 In 2006, with financial assistance from Canada and Ontario, the City of Sault Ste.
-Marie upgraded its East End Wastewater Treatment Plant featuring the first biological nutrient removal system in Ontario including UV light for disinfection.
-The result has been improved effluent quality with a reduction in suspended solids by over 89%, phosphorus levels by more than 91%, and biological oxygen demand (BOD) by over 96%.
+Marie upgraded its East End Wastewater Treatment Plant featuring the first biological nutrient removal system in Ontario and ultraviolet disinfection.
+The result has been improved effluent quality with a reduction in suspended solids by 89%, phosphorus by 91%, and biological oxygen demand (BOD) by 96%.
 Significant reductions in nitrogen and ammonia have also been achieved.

-Since 1987, Essar Steel Algoma Inc. (formerly Algoma Steel Inc.) has reduced the amount of oil and grease entering the river via wastewater by more than 96%.
-They have also reduced suspended solids by over 94%, phenols by more than 99%, and ammonia by over 95%.
+Since 1987, Essar Steel Algoma Inc. (formerly Algoma Steel Inc.) has reduced the amount of oil and grease entering the river via wastewater by 96%.
+They have also reduced suspended solids by 94%, phenols by 99%, and ammonia by 95%.

 As of 2012, the St. Marys Paper plant has been decommissioned and the site dismantled, therefore there is no wastewater discharge to the river.
 That being said, efforts made in previous years had significantly reduced contaminants in the mill's wastewater.
-Between 1995 and 2006, the installation of an activated sludge secondary treatment facility reduced suspended solids by over 91%, biological oxygen demand (BOD) by more than 97%, and odour-causing phenols by over 95%.
+Between 1995 and 2006, the installation of an activated sludge secondary treatment facility reduced suspended solids by 91%, biological oxygen demand (BOD) by 97%, and odour-causing phenols by 95%.

-While inputs of pollution into the river are no longer as severe as they used to be, the legacy of environmentally harmful activities has left many environmental challenges that need to be addressed.
+While inputs of pollution into the river are no longer as severe as they used to be, the legacy of harmful activities has left many environmental challenges that still need to be addressed.